There are no scheduled events. Please check back soon!

 Date: Sunday, June 6 at 5pm and at 6pm

 Location: Colvin House, 5940 N Sheridan Road, outdoors

 KAIA String Quartet is dedicated to presenting the rich tradition of music from Latin America.
-Venezuelan composer Teresa Carreño’s String Quartet in B minor (1896) is described as one of her most sophisticated works in spite of certain restrictions she faced as a 19th century female composer.
-Claudio Santoro was among the major influential figures in 20th century Brazilian music, praised by his renowned contemporaries Igor Stravinsky and Aaron Copland.
+At this outdoor event, KAIA will perform two pieces.
+The first is Venezuelan composer Teresa Carreño’s String Quartet in B minor (1896), described as one of her most sophisticated works in spite of certain restrictions she faced as a 19th century female composer.
+The second is by Claudio Santoro, who was among the major influential figures in 20th century Brazilian music, praised by his renowned contemporaries Igor Stravinsky and Aaron Copland.
 He composed the String Quartet No. 3 during his “Nationalistic Period” after 1953 and, although rarely performed, it is one of 500 compositions he wrote throughout his lifetime.

 From the tango of the Rio de la Plata to the string quartets of Silvestre Revueltas, the KAIA String Quartet is an ensemble devoted to promoting the rich and colorful music of Latin America.
 Active performers in both the US and abroad, highlights of the 2019-2020 season include a residency at the Avaloch Farm Institute, a tour of Argentina and Uruguay, as well as performances at concert series in North Carolina, Virginia, and Wisconsin.